 Find a Supervisor

 An expert supervisor plays an essential role in mentoring the student throughout the journey of the research project.
-Supervisors are generally professors and scholars in a university who guide students throughout their research addressing their queries regarding the topic along with familiarising you with different research methodologies and processes.
+Supervisors are generally professors and scholars in a university who guide students throughout their research addressing their queries regarding the topic along with familiarising them with different research methodologies and processes.
 So choosing a research knowledgeable supervisor in your field of study is very important in the development of your research project.

 Invest Time in Secondary Research